kedarganmote2000/iacsd-pgdac-march23/Concepts Of Programming/Assignment_1/_Assignment1_Questions.md

 5. Write a program to find m to the power n.

-6. Check if umber is a prime number or not.
+6. Check if number is a prime number or not.

 7. Sum of series 1 + 2 + 3 + ... + n.